xkraty/xghost/README.md

 ## About

-The application aim to __read only__ your data so With the xGhost Web App you can access to:
+The application aim to __read only__ your data so with the xGhost Web App you can access to:
 - your stats
 - your clan stats/member/member stats
 - your current war ( if there is one running )